Click this link to DOWNLOAD the article in full! D5610

 Perret continued to work with Guillaume, and if he hadn't died in 1903 at age only 49 his name would be much better known today.
 After Perret's death his daughter Emma granted the rights to use Perret's patent to Spiraux Réunies.

 Throughout his career Perret continued to work on compensated balance springs and balances.
 In studies into compensating balances and hairsprings that were published in 1905 after his death, one of the companies he mentioned working with was Tavannes.
 Tavannes was founded in 1891 by Henri-Frédéric Sandoz who was a talented and inventive watchmaker, designing his own calibres and the machines to make them.
-At a time when compensated balances were only rarely used, for observatory work and chronometers, not many of the main stream watch makers would have experience of such compensation: it is surely not a coincidence that Tavannes made the Submarine watch for Brook and Son.
+It is surely not a coincidence that it was Tavannes that made the Submarine watch.

 The one question that puzzles me is why so little is known about these historically important watches that were waterproof, non-magnetic, and with auto compensation for temperatures effects?
 I have never seen them mentioned in any book or article.
 They were clearly fully waterproof more than ten years before the Rolex Oyster, which many people think of as the first waterproof watch, or at least the first waterproof wristwatch.